jonathanstowe/EventEmitter/README.md

 ## Installation

-Assuming you have a working Rakudo Perl 6 installation you should be able to install this with *panda* :
+Assuming you have a working Rakudo Perl 6 installation you should be able to install this with *zef* :

     # From the source directory

-    panda install .
+    zef install .

     # Remove installation

-    panda install EventEmitter
+    zef install EventEmitter

-This should work equally well with *zef* but I may not have tested it.

 ## Support